raphaelsty/cherche/docs/api/compose/Vote.md

 - **models** (*list*)

-    List of models of the union.
+    List of models of the vote.